Peru Ruins

 Huachachina

-After the Ballestas boat tour, we quickly grabbed a snack and got on the bus for an hour bus ride to Huachachina, the only desert oasis in South America.
-While there, we went on a Huachachina dune-buggy tour and then sand boarding!
-We ate a light lunch at a restaurant called Desert Nights, which has the best view of Huachachina from its rooftop.
-I chose a salad because I didn’t want to be too full before the bumpy dune-buggy ride.
+After the Ballestas boat tour, we quickly grabbed a snack and got on the bus for an hour to Huachachina, the only desert oasis in South America.
+While there, we went on a Huachachina dune-buggy tour and then sandboarding!

 Pro-tip:

-If you have any health conditions that can be worsen with extreme motion, I would avoid doing the buggy ride.
+If you have any health conditions that can worsen with extreme motion, I would avoid doing the buggy ride.
 You will be shaken to your core!

-Sandboarding was also a lot of fun.
-It was my first time trying and I was quite nervous after seeing how steep the first slope was.
-Our driver, David, gave us chalk to apply to our boards and gave us detailed instructions on how to properly ride the board.
-As first time sandboarders, we were advised to start on our tummies.
-We went down three slopes; after going down the steep one first, the other two were a piece of cake.
-The experience ended with us watching a lovely sunset.
+Our driver, David, gave us chalk to apply to our boards and gave us detailed instructions on how to ride the board properly.
+As first-time sandboarders, we were advised to start on our tummies.
+We went down three slopes; the other two were a piece of cake after first going down the steep one.

 Day 3 (Ollantaytambo):